ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/query-tracker/system-python-udf.md

   @@
   ```

 - Named file attached to the query.
-You must include the file content in your query by using the [FileContent](../../../yql/builtins/basic.md#file-content-path) function.
+You can include the file content in your query by using the [FileContent](../../../yql/builtins/basic.md#file-content-path) function.
 For example, `$script = FileContent("foo.py")`.

 ### Declare function name and signature